Convergence analysis of stochastic higher-order majorization-minimization algorithms: Nonconvex convergence analysis

-Note that the main difficulty in the previous proof is to handle $h$ having $p \geq 2$ derivative smooth.
-We overcome this difficulty by introducing a new sequence $(y_k)_{k \geq 0}$ and proving that it has similar properties as the sequence $(x_k)_{k \geq 0}$ generated by SHOM.
-Note that in practice we do not need to compute $y_k$.
-Moreover, if $f$ is differentiable and $\mathcal{X} = E$, the previous theorem states that the sequence $(\nabla f(x_{k}))_{k \geq 0}$ converges to $0$ almost sure.
+{Note that the main difficulty in the previous proof is to handle $h$ having $p \geq 2$ derivative smooth.
+We overcome this difficulty by introducing a new sequence $(y_k)_{k \geq 0}$, proving that it has similar properties as the sequence $(x_k)_{k \geq 0}$ generated by SHOM and then using the optimality conditions for $y_k$ instead of $x_k$.
+Note that in practice we do not need to compute $y_k$.} Moreover, if $f$ is differentiable and $\mathcal{X} = E$, the previous theorem states that the sequence of gradients $(\nabla f(x_{k}))_{k \geq 0}$ converges to $0$ almost sure.